 Interpretation of the results

-The relationship between dependent and independent variables in logistic regression is not linear.
-Therefore, the regression coefficients cannot be interpreted in the same way as in linear regression.
+The relationship between dependent and independent variables in logistic regression is not linear, hence the regression coefficients cannot be interpreted in the same way.
 For this reason, odds are interpreted in logistic regression.

-An independent variable is called good if it correlates strongly with the dependent variable.
+An independent variable is considered "good" if it correlates strongly with the dependent variable.

 The odds are calculated by relating the two probabilities that y is "1" and that y is "not 1".

 This quotient can take any positive value.
 If this value is now logarithmized, values between minus and plus are infinitely possible

 These logarithmic odds are usually referred to as "logits".